rbrooks6/esgf-build/README.md

 # Build Steps
 1. Ensure that allrepos.txt and repo_list.txt is found and current.

-2. Execute updateall.sh passing the branch to be updated as a command line argument to sequentially checkout the latest commit from the active branch.
+2. Execute updateall.sh passing the branch to be updated as a command line argument to sequentially checkout the latest commit from the selected branch of each repo.
    * Example:
    ``` shell
    updateall.sh devel